Simulation-Decomposition/simdec-python/joss/paper.md

 # Summary

 Uncertainties are everywhere.
-Whether you are developing a new AI system, running complex simulations or making an experiment in a lab, uncertainties influence the system.
+Whether you are developing a new Artificial Intelligence (AI) system, running complex simulations or making an experiment in a lab, uncertainties influence the system.
 And you need a way to understand how these impact your results.

 SimDec offers a novel visual way to understand the intricate role that uncertainties play.
-Thanks to a clear Python API and an interactive web dashboard, making uncertainty analysis accessible to everyone.
+Thanks to a clear Python Application Programming Interface (API) and an interactive web dashboard, making uncertainty analysis accessible to everyone.

 # Statement of need

 From real life experiments to numerical simulations, uncertainties play a crucial role in the system under study.
-With the advent of Artificial Intelligence and new regulations such as the AI Act or the *Better Regulation Guideline*, there is a growing need for explainability and impact assessments of systems under uncertainties.
+With the advent of Artificial Intelligence and new regulations such as the [AI Act](https://artificialintelligenceact.eu) or the *Better Regulation Guideline* [@europeancommission2021], there is a growing need for explainability and impact assessments of systems under uncertainties.

-Traditional methods to analyse the uncertainties focus on quantitative methods to compare the importance of factors, there is a large body of literature and the field is known as: Sensitivity Analysis (SA).
-The indices of Sobol' are a prominent example of such methods.
+Traditional methods to analyse the uncertainties focus on quantitative methods to compare the importance of factors, there is a large body of literature and the field is known as: Sensitivity Analysis (SA) [@Saltelli2007].
+The indices of Sobol' are a prominent example of such methods [@sobol1993].

 Simulation Decomposition is a hybrid uncertainty-sensitivity analysis approach that reveals the critical behavior of a computational model or an empirical